CAMP NORTHLAND-B'NAI BRITH

 Rich is excited to serve on the Jewish Camp Council of Toronto Board and work with the other Board members and Camp Northland staff to help ensure Northland's continued legacy of excellence in providing camping experiences to youth while strengthening their Jewish identity.

-11. Sammy Ptasznik (Board member since 2024)-- Sammy is a seasoned growth marketing and sales leader with expertise in customer acquisition, brand building, emerging technologies, and product development.
+10. Sammy Ptasznik, Director (Board Member since 2024) – Sammy is a seasoned growth marketing and sales leader with expertise in customer acquisition, brand building, emerging technologies, and product development.
 He currently serves as a Client Partner at Meta (Facebook & Instagram), where he helps some of the largest brands in Canada develop and execute strategic marketing plans to drive business growth.
 Since joining Meta in 2018, Sammy has held roles spanning multiple industries such as Tech, eCommerce, B2B and Financial Services.
 Prior to that, he worked at American Express, where he led credit card acquisition across multiple digital channels, developed industry-leading products, and launched mobile wallets.
 Sammy's experience in the advertising space has enabled him to give back.
 He regularly supports small businesses and nonprofits with pro bono marketing consulting.

 Sammy holds an Honours Bachelor of Business Administration, with specialization in Finance and a minor in Economics from Wilfrid Laurier University.

-12. Sydney Seidel (Board member since 2024)-- Sydney is a Marketing Manager at Keurig Dr Pepper Canada, where she oversees omni-channel marketing strategies for the coffee portfolio.
+11. Sydney Seidel, Director (Board Member since 2024) – Sydney is a Marketing Manager at Keurig Dr Pepper Canada, where she oversees omni-channel marketing strategies for the coffee portfolio.
 She has recently taken on the challenge of integrating two new partners into the company’s portfolio, showcasing her leadership and strategic thinking.
 Sydney’s contributions to KDP extend beyond her marketing expertise; she has been instrumental in shaping the company's culture, leading the Social Committee and earning recognition as the Collaborator of the Year organization wide.
 Prior to her role at KDP, Sydney started her career at General Mills, where she gained valuable experience in the CPG industry.

 Sydney holds a Master of Business Administration from the Smith School of Business at Queen's University.
 She also earned her Bachelor of Business Administration with a specialization in Marketing from Wilfrid Laurier University.